Showroom concept: From idea to opening in 7 steps

 - meaningful embedding of showroom into daily internal procedures and documentation

 - integration into business communications, marketing and sales activities

 - internal and external evaluation and subsequent adjustment

 Timing and Schedule – How Long From Initial Idea to Its Realization?

 The duration of a project largely depends on its scope and the available funds.
 To give you a rough outline: if you calculate with 6 to 12 months between your initial notion to get a showroom and its grand opening, you’re on the right track.
 However, a large and/or very elaborate showroom may take longer in implementation.

-The first step is always the hardest – especially when it comes to creative projects with many people involved and little certainty concerning the result.
-As long as only a few key points are known and agreed upon, a project like this holds a lot of imponderables and hence risks.
-We can say from experience that the reasonable thing to do always is to work out a solid concept first – in writing, with 3D visualizations, and internal multilateral approval.
-It’s best to develop this concept in cooperation with an experienced expert.
-Even if you decide on another service provider for the project’s realization phase, this way you’ll still have already created a solid groundwork and basis for decision-making to fall back on during the following process (e.g., for expedient selection of a suitable vendor).
+The first step is always the hardest – especially when it comes to creative projects with many people involved and little certainty about the outcome.
+As long as only a few key points are known and agreed, there is a lot of uncertainty and risk in such a project.
+We can say from experience that it is always wise to start with a solid concept – in writing, with 3D visualisations, and with internal multilateral approval.
+It’s best to develop this concept with an experienced expert.
+Even if you decide to use a different service provider for the implementation phase of the project, you’ll still have a solid foundation and decision-making basis to fall back on later in the process (e.g. when selecting a suitable supplier).

 This blog entry is an excerpt from our comprehensive whitepaper “Successful Planning and Realization of Corporate Showrooms – A guide from HOW to WOW”.
 If you would like to receive the whitepaper free of charge, please write an email with the subject “Whitepaper Showroom” to firstname.lastname@example.org.